matifur/KRIA_Euclidean_algorithm/README.md

 # KRIA_Euclidean_algorithm

 This repository contains Vivado 2022.1 project with implementation of Euclidean algorithm and jupyter notebook with Python implementation of the algoritm.
+Code is written to work on Kria KV260 Vision AI Starter Kit.

 ## Szybka mapa repozytorium

 | element                              | krótki opis (1-zdaniowy)                              |